“Supposing is good, but finding out is better.”

 For a history of the museum properties, click here.

-Mark Twain Home Foundation Board of Directors:
+Mark Twain Home Foundation

 The city-owned Mark Twain properties (The Boyhood Home, Judge Clemens Justice of the Peace Office, Grant’s Drug Store/Pilaster House, and Tom and Huck Statue) are monitored by the Mark Twain Home Board.
 Today the Home Board is appointed by the city to administer the terms of the city lease with the Mark Twain Home Foundation which sees the overall daily operation of the museum properties.